Law (LA)

 LA 764 Community Property - 2 Hours

-This course focuses on the principles of California's community property system, contrasting those principles with the treatment of assets in common law jurisdiction.
-This course analyzes how California classifies different types of assets which a couple might acquire during the course of a marital relationship.
-In particular, we will discuss how California classifies personal injury awards, pensions, disability benefits, professional degrees, bonuses, credit acquisitions, and jointly-titled assets.
+Students focus on the principles of California's community property system and contrast those principles with the treatment of assets in a common law jurisdiction.
+Students analyze how California classifies different types of assets that a couple might acquire during the course of a marital relationship.
+Students primarily discuss how California classifies personal injury awards, pensions, disability benefits, professional degrees, bonuses, credit acquisitions, and jointly-titled assets.
 Practical problems and solutions are emphasized.
 Delivery Mode: Traditional Juris Doctor.

 LA 783i Criminal Procedure - 3 Hours

-This course is designed to provide a comprehensive understanding of important issues of criminal procedure arising during the investigation and early stages of prosecution of crimes.
-Topics include constitutional limits on arrests and stops, search and seizure, interrogation of suspects, right to counsel, exclusionary rule, identification procedures, and the privilege against self-incrimination.
+Students are provided with a comprehensive understanding of important issues in criminal procedure arising during the investigation and early stages of prosecution of crimes.
+Topics include constitutional limits on arrests and stops, search and seizure; interrogation of suspects; right to counsel; exclusionary rule; identification procedures; and the privilege against self-incrimination.
 Delivery Mode: Traditional Juris Doctor.

 LA 783x Criminal Procedure - 3 Hours

-This course is designed to provide a comprehensive understanding of important issues of criminal procedure arising during the investigation and early stages of prosecution of crimes.
-Topics include constitutional limits on arrests and stops, search and seizure, interrogation of suspects, right to counsel, exclusionary rule, identification procedures, and the privilege against self-incrimination.
-Delivery Mode: JD Flex Track.
+Students are provided with a comprehensive understanding of important issues in criminal procedure arising during the investigation and early stages of prosecution of crimes.
+Topics include constitutional limits on arrests and stops, search and seizure; interrogation of suspects; right to counsel; exclusionary rule; identification procedures; and the privilege against self-incrimination.
+Delivery Mode: Flex Juris Doctor.

 LA 790b Jurisprudence - 3 Hours